Introduction: GST Revocation

 - The tax officers

-- Legal in case of death of tax payer
+- Legal in case of death of the taxpayer

-- If requested by tax payer in case the turnover is less than 40 lakhs (except in North-East States)
+- If requested by the taxpayer in case the turnover is less than 40 lakhs (except in North-East States)

 Reason for the Cancellation